MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/moving-platform-unity.md

 # Moving Platform Mode in Unity

-Moving Platform Mode is a feature that's available for Hololens 2 and allows the device to work correctly on moving platforms such as ships, oil platforms, etc.
+Moving Platform Mode allows HoloLens 2 to work correctly on moving platforms such as ships, oil platforms, and other vehicles.

 [Learn more about Moving Platform Mode](/hololens/hololens2-moving-platform)